 By Natalia O’Hara

 On 17 November 1989, police in Prague cracked down on a student demonstration, triggering 10 days of mass protest and political action that peacefully brought down Czechoslovakia’s communist regime.
 To mark the anniversary, all this week TOL features prominent Czechs offering their recollections of the Velvet Revolution.
-Today: human rights activist and former student leader Simon Panek.
+Today: author, commentator, and Catholic priest Tomas Halik.

 We started preparing for the canonization of St. Agnes of Prague in 1987, but there was a delay, and so the canonization was in November ’89.
 When we left Prague for Rome there was already something in the air.

 One evening in Rome, I was out walking, although the weather was terrible.
 Down a little street I ran into [Archbishop of Paris] Cardinal Lustiger, whom I had met once before in Prague.
 He said, “Try to contact the Holy Father,” so I wrote a letter.
 I went to dinner with John Paul II on the day before the fall of the Berlin Wall.
 He had been on the news that day saying, “There will be an end to communism.
 You will be free.”
 I said, “Holy Father, I don’t believe it.
 I think that in five or 10 years, maybe it might happen.”
 But he insisted that it would come soon.
 Continue reading …